jdsandifer/blog/blog/2019-10-11/index.md

 **Q: What about Class components?**

 A: Yes, you can use the class syntax to define a React component and it is different than simply defining it using a function, but ultimately *it is still a function*.
 Don't believe me?
-Consult Babel: Try it yourself in [a Repl](https://repl.it/repls/AlertExternalContent).
+Try it yourself in [a Repl](https://repl.it/repls/AlertExternalContent).

 Of course, this doesn’t mean that a functional component and a class component are the same.
 It just means they both fit the description of being a function.